-Business school essays can be looked upon as a variation of the elevator pitch.
+Business school essays for MBA and MiM degrees can be looked upon as a variation of the elevator pitch.
 You’re sharing your credentials (within word limits) with someone whose decision may be a turning point in your life.
 You have to give it your best shot in order to grab their attention and create an impact.

 Those in the admissions committee have a whole lot of applications to review; how is your application unique and what differentiates you from your competition?

 Admissions committee officers are on the lookout for the best possible candidate profiles.
 They want to see how you can add value not only to yourself but to their MBA class as well.
 Your essays can play a vital role in communicating to the admissions committee why they should consider you over thousands of other applicants.

 In this article, we’d provide a few MBA essay tips and key areas to focus on in order to come up with well-crafted essays.
 These tips are equally relevant for other related courses such as the MiM degree.

 Here are the 5 steps to write good MBA essays:

 Let’s delve deeper into each of these steps.

 MBA essay writing should be a gradual and progressive process.
 It helps if you’re able to give yourself sufficient time to refine and fine-tune your essays.
 So it’s always a good idea to begin early.

 Give yourself enough time for introspection.
 Jot down your ideas as and when they come up.
 Being in the right frame of mind and choosing a time when creativity, focus and concentration is at its peak would help you generate the maximum output.
 Brainstorming on specific areas of your profile can help you bring out facts you hadn’t thought of before.